1974 Half Dollar Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 The Reverse Of The 1974 Half Dollar

-The reverse showcases the majestic Presidential Seal eagle with wings fully extended in a powerful display of American symbolism.
+The reverse showcases the heraldic Presidential Seal eagle designed by Frank Gasparro, whose “FG” initials appear near the eagle’s lower left talon.
+The eagle’s wings extend fully in a powerful display of national symbolism.

 Other Features Of The 1974 Half Dollar

-The 1974 Kennedy Half Dollar employs a three-layer clad construction: pure copper core sandwiched between outer layers of 75% copper and 25% nickel alloy.
-This composition produces the coin’s distinctive weight of 11.34 grams and standard diameter of 30.61 millimeters.
+The 1974 Kennedy Half Dollar uses a three-layer clad construction: a pure copper core sandwiched between outer layers of 75% copper and 25% nickel alloy.
+This composition produces a standard weight of 11.34 grams and diameter of 30.61 millimeters.

-The edge contains precisely 150 vertical reeds that extend completely around the circumference, providing both anti-counterfeiting security and easy identification by touch.
-The reeding depth remains consistent across all 1974 production, reflecting improved quality control standards implemented during this period.
+The edge features precisely 150 reeds running uniformly around the circumference, providing anti-counterfeiting security and easy tactile identification.
+Consistent reed depth across all 1974 production reflects the improved quality-control procedures the Mint had implemented by this point in the decade.

 1974 Half Dollar Mintage & Survival Chart